-The class has two formally scheduled hours each week: Thursday, 4-6 pm.
+The class has two formally scheduled hours each week: Thursday, 4:00-6:00pm.
 We will also meet less formally at other hours during the week which we will discuss at our first class.
 We will have group practices and individual practices.
-Also, as we approach the November competition, we will meet more often, including sometimes on weekends.
+Also, as we approach the October/November competitions, we will meet more often, including sometimes on weekends.
 Some of the weekend practices may run as much as five hours.
 It is expected that you will spend an average of more than four hours a week in your preparation outside of the classroom on each fact pattern.

-After the November competition, we will meet only once for a postmortem and, when necessary, to prepare for the February competition.
-This is a two credit course with one additional credit for each of the competitions.
+After the October/November competitions, we will meet for a postmortem and, when appropriate, to prepare for the February competition.
+This is a two-credits course with one additional credit for each of the competitions.